Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks

-holds with probability at least $1-\delta$. \end{example}
+holds with probability at least $1 - \delta$. \end{example}

-We now show that our main result is compatible with existing optimization guarantees for gradient descent, allowing both convergence and the regularity and learning guarantees discussed.
+We now show that our main result is compatible with existing optimization guarantees for GD, allowing both convergence and the regularity and learning guarantees discussed.

-\subsection{Coalescence of \texorpdfstring{Theorem~\ref{thrm:lr_lip}}{Our Main Result} with Optimization Guarantees for GD}
+\subsection{Coalescence of \texorpdfstring{Theorem~\ref{thm:lip_control_via_lr_decay}}{Our Main Result} with Optimization Guarantees for GD}

-The asymptotically decaying step size required by Theorem~\ref{thrm:lr_lip} is an unorthodox choice in the optimization literature.
-This raises a natural question: does this eventual modification to the step size impact the convergence of GD to a \textit{critical point} of the empirical risk functional?
-Surprisingly, we find that our eventual step size modification comes at no cost to the GD convergence rate and only yields the additional benefit of gaining control of the Lipschitz constant of the trained neural network.
+The asymptotically decaying step size required by Theorem~\ref{thm:lip_control_via_lr_decay} is an unorthodox choice in the optimization literature.~This raises a natural question:~does this eventual modification to the LR impact the convergence of GD to a \emph{stationary point} of the ER?
+Surprisingly, we find that our eventual step size modification comes at no cost to the GD convergence rate and only yields the additional benefit of gaining control of the Lipschitz constant of the trained MLP.